Telekom Austria: "will do everything" to complete Yesss purchase

-VIENNA, Dec 15 (Reuters) - Telekom Austria is keen to complete its purchase of Orange Austria’s budget mobile brand Yesss, it said, dismissing speculation it could use possible regulatory delays to walk away from the deal.
+VIENNA (Reuters) - Telekom Austria (TELA.VI) is keen to complete its purchase of Orange Austria’s FTE.PA budget mobile brand Yesss, it said, dismissing speculation it could use possible regulatory delays to walk away from the deal.

-The 390 million euro ($511 million) Yesss purchase is key for Hutchison Whampoa’s parallel 1.3 billion euro takeover of Orange Austria to go ahead.
+The 390 million euro ($511 million) Yesss purchase is key for Hutchison Whampoa’s 0013.HK parallel 1.3 billion euro takeover of Orange Austria FTE.PA to go ahead.

 “The impression has been spreading in the past weeks that we don’t want Yesss.
 We will do everything to get the deal done,” a Telekom Austria spokesman said on Saturday.